The four Vedas (Rig Veda, Sama Veda, Yajur Veda and Atharva Veda, c. 1200 BCE) are the oldest books of the Indian traditions.

 - Isolating oneself

 - Forcing the breath into specific patterns (pranayama)

 - Mantra recitation

 - Vows of silence, and

 - Sitting near fires

-These diverse practices were all integrated into yogic methods for relieving attachment and opening up the the doors of perception to attain the enlightened state or–in the later Hatha Yoga and Tantric traditions (c.
-800 – 1600 CE)–these practices were used to awaken kundalini.
+These diverse activities were integrated into yogic methods for relieving attachment and opening up the the doors of perception to attain the enlightened state or–in the later Hatha Yoga and Tantric traditions (c.
+800 – 1600 CE)–these practices were employed to awaken kundalini.